It's big, real big:

 - Track your runner online

-Sign up at chicagomarathon.com/rt to use your phone to keep tabs of your runner.
-Electronically track multiple runners along the race course by receiving real-time updates via text message, Facebook and Twitter.
+Visit chicagomarathon.com to keep tabs of your runner throughout the race.
+Electronically track multiple runners on the course by receiving real-time updates via text message or by entering participant info on the website.
 Updates will be received as runners cross the 10K, halfway (13.1 miles) and 30K checkpoints, as well as the finish line.

 - Stand out in the crowd

-To help your runner spot you among the sea of spectators, dress up and bring a neon sign, big balloon, flag or other unique identifier to hold up as they runs past.
+To help your runner spot you among the sea of spectators, dress up in costume, bring a bright neon sign, or wave a big balloon or flag as they runs past.
 Be loud and be creative!

 - Take public transportation